Cross-Scale Pretraining: Enhancing Self-Supervised Learning for Low-Resolution Satellite Imagery for Semantic Segmentation: Related Work

 Self-supervised learning for remote sensing has gained significant attention in recent years.
 Since there are massive remote sensing imagery datasets, only very few of which are annotated, SSL naturally fits the remote sensing domain.
 SSL is used to pretrain foundation models, which are then tuned for specific downstream applications.
 Most earlier works in SSL for remote sensing use contrastive learning strategies \cite{ Hou2022HyperspectralLearning, Ayush2021Geography-AwareLearning, Jean2019Tile2Vec:Data, Wang2024Multilabel-GuidedPretraining}, which learn by maximising similarity between the embeddings of related samples and minimising similarity of unrelated samples.
 Recently, however, focus has shifted to masked image modelling (MIM) \cite{Gao2022AClassification, cong2022satmae, reed2023scaleMAE, Tang2023Cross-ScaleSensing, nedungadi2024mmearth, tseng2025galileo, szwarcman2025prithvi}.
 MIM strategies learn by reconstructing masked pixels or patch representations \cite{he2022MAE, wei2024latentMIM}.
 The state-of-the-art remote sensing SSL frameworks are MIM models.

-Most of the existing SSL frameworks are pretrained with MR satellite image datasets.
+Most prior remote sensing SSL works pretrain with MR satellite image datasets.
 We argue that this is because mid-resolution datasets (e.g. Sentinel 1/2) are much more available than higher resolution datasets, and not because this is optimal.
 We compare the downstream performance of models pretrained with HR data only, MR data only, and both HR and MR data.